uga-libraries/format-report/documentation/department_narrative_report_instructions.md

 Update the date with the date that the ARCHive format report was downloaded for this analysis.

-Calculate the number of collections: TBD
-Calculate the number of AIPs: TBD
-Calculate the number of format versions: TBD
-Calculate the number of formats: TBD
-Calculate the range of versions for individual formats: TBD
+Use copies of columns from the AIP Risk Data to calculate the overview stats:
+- Number of collections: remove duplicates from the Collection column and get the row count.
+- Number of AIPs: remove duplicates from the AIP column and get the row count.
+- Format counts
+  - Number of versions: remove duplicates from the Format_Name and Format_Version columns and get the row count.
+  - Range of versions: sort the Format_Name column of the deduplicated list just created, get the subtotal of counts of Format_Name, and find the lowest and highest subtotal.
+  - Number of formats: remove duplicates from another copy of the Format_Name column and get the row count.

 ### Risk Profile